-I cannot complain about the men in the class or most of the public being unaware of this horrific story.
+I cannot complain about the men in the class or why most of the public is unaware of this horrific story.
 I have worked for over thirty years trying to prevent domestic violence and sexual abuse.
 I focus on current research.
-And I was ignorant of this Pulitzer Prize winning story for many months after it was first published.
+And I was ignorant of this Pulitzer Prize-winning story for many months after it was first published.

 The public cannot demand needed reforms if they are unaware of the frequency that courts and other public officials mishandle sexual assault and domestic violence.

 A critical research study (Saunders) released by the National Institute of Justice found that evaluators, judges, and lawyers without the specific domestic violence training needed to tend to focus on the myth that women in custody cases frequently make false reports of abuse.
 This myth is widespread and makes the lives of rapists in our society far easier.
 The rest of us, especially women and children, pay an obscene price for maintaining this ignorance.